WorthyD/Gillie-Lace/README.md

 ###.col
 This is where we deviate from bootstrap.
 Any and all columns will require a `col` class.
 It sets the positioning and min height of all columns.
 ###.xs-#, .sm-#, .md-#, & .lg-#
 Column classes are very similarly based off of Bootstrap's.
 They contain the same width behaviors.
-How does our differ in a code comparison?
+How does our framework differ in a code comparison?

 ```
 <!--Bootstrap-->